checkforh/health-research/README.md

 * **Vitamin B Complex:** Supplemented during periods of low animal-based food consumption to ensure adequate intake.
 * **Hydrolyzed Collagen (Types I, II, III, V, X):** Supports skin and joint health.
 Taken on days with minimal animal protein intake, as high collagen doses might increase oxalate production.
 * **Prebiotics/Probiotics & Colostrum:** Used once weekly, typically following a high-carbohydrate meal (e.g., pizza) to support microbiome balance.
-* **N-Acetylcysteine (NAC):** Utilized for its anti-inflammatory properties during instances of pain or flu-like symptoms.
 * **Mushroom Complex:** Cycled (taken intermittently) to prevent potential tolerance development to its various compounds.
 * **Adaptogens (Ashwagandha, L-Theanine):** Used for calming effects.
 Cycled individually or alternated to mitigate tolerance.
 * **Nootropic Complex:** Reserved for occasional use on mentally demanding days.
 Chosen formulation should exclude caffeine and L-Theanine (due to separate cycling schedules).
 Potential for downregulation suggests infrequent use is preferable.